As the old adage goes..."One man's trash is another man's treasure".

 Brands/Items that I've noticed sell extremely well on Mercari:

-- Bath & Body Works: I sold old candles, wallflower refills, etc. There's also fragrances and lotions from here that sell well if they're discontinued.
+- Bath & Body Works: I sold old candles, wallflower refills, etc. There's also fragrances and lotions from here that sell well if they're discontinued.- Victoria's Secret: particularly their old fragrances and lotions that have been discontinued

 - Victoria's Secret PINK: also mostly the older stuff that has been discontinued since the brand has evolved from what it originally was.
 There seems to be a big following for items from their original line...everything from clothing items, to beauty and fragrance, to branded paraphernalia.
 I once saw someone sell an old VS PINK shopping bag for $20, and as you can see from above, I sold a decorative pillow for $60.